espocrm/documentation/docs/user-guide/emails.md

 Users can setup SMTP settings in their Personal Email Accounts as well as in Preferences.
 Personal Email Accounts available at Emails tab > top-right menu > Personal Email Accounts.

-Administrator also can allow to use the mailn system SMTP account as well as Group Email Accounts (mark as Shared).
+Administrator also can allow to use the main system SMTP account as well as Group Email Accounts (mark as Shared).

 Users can have multiple SMTP accounts.